-- (1) The Stabilisation and Association Agreement, establishing an association between the European Communities and their Member States, of the one part, and the Former Yugoslav Republic of Macedonia, of the other part, (hereinafter referred to as the Stabilisation and Association Agreement), was initialled on 24 November 2000 and signed by Exchange of Letters in Luxembourg on 9 April 2001.
-Article 27(4) of the Stabilisation and Association Agreement provides that the trade arrangements to apply to wine and spirits products still ought to be defined. - (2) An Interim Agreement which ensures the development of trade links through the establishment of a contractual relation and which implements the provision of the Stabilisation and Association Agreement on trade and trade-related matters, entered into force 1 June 2001.
-Article 14(4) of the Interim Agreement repeats the commitment to a separate wine and spirits agreement. - (3) In accordance with the Directives adopted by the Council on 11 March 1998, the Commission and the Former Yugoslav Republic of Macedonia reached agreement on 20 June 2001 on new reciprocal trade concessions for certain wines and on the reciprocal recognition, protection and control of wine names and spirits designations.
-In order to ensure consistency within the overall stabilisation process, the results of these negotiations should be integrated into the framework of the Stabilisation and Association Agreement in the form of an Additional Protocol.
+- (1) The Stabilisation and Association Agreement, establishing an association between the European Communities and their Member States, of the one part, and the Republic of Croatia, of the other, hereinafter referred to as the Stabilisation and Association Agreement, was initialled on 14 May 2001.
+Article 27(4) of the Stabilisation and Association Agreement provides that the trade arrangements to apply to wine and spirits products still ought to be defined. - (2) An Interim Agreement will ensure the development of trade links through the establishment of a contractual relation and shall implement as speedily as possible the provisions of the Stabilisation and Association Agreement on trade and trade-related matters.
+This Interim Agreement was initialled on 10 July 2001.
+Article 14(4) of the draft Interim Agreement repeats the commitment to a separate wine and spirits protocol. - (3) In accordance with the Directives adopted by the Council on 13 November 2000, the Commission and the Republic of Croatia reached agreement on 20 April 2001 on new reciprocal trade concessions for certain wines and on the reciprocal recognition, protection and control of wine names and spirits designations.
+In order to ensure consistency within the overall stabilisation process, the results of these negotiations should be integrated into the framework of the Interim Agreement in the form of an Additional Protocol.